-WHEREAS, the Finance and Audit Committee (the "Committee") of the Board of Trustees (the "Board") has conducted an annual review of the Policy and has recommended that the Policy has been complied with, and that the proposed amendments to the Policy are due and proper.
+WHEREAS, the Finance and Audit Committee (the "Committee") of the Board of Trustees (the "Board") has conducted an annual review of the Policy and finds that the Policy has been complied with, and that the proposed amendments to the Policy are due and proper.

-NOW, THEREFORE, BE IT RESOLVED, that consistent with the accompanying memorandum, the Board hereby approves the annual report on the Policy and finds that LIPA has complied with the Policy for the period since the last annual review; and
+NOW, THEREFORE, BE IT RESOLVED, that consistent with the accompanying memorandum, the Committee hereby recommends that the Board approve the annual report on the Policy and find that LIPA has complied with the Policy for the period since the last annual review; and seconded, after which the meeting concluded at approximately 10:14 a.m.

-BE IT FURTHER RESOLVED, the Board hereby approves the amendments to the Policy more particular show on Exhibit "B" to the accompanying memorandum.
+BE IT FURTHER RESOLVED, the Committee hereby recommends that the Board approve the amendments to the Policy more particular show on Exhibit "B" to the accompanying memorandum.